 6.)
 A distinct three-tiered marketplace will more fully emerge in 2018, consisting of LA/NY-based union work at the highest end, a large and thriving quality non-Union marketplace upholding market rates and using the copious resources available to learn to negotiate for things like residuals and limited licenses on their own terms, and finally, the ever-growing cut-rate marketplace typified by sites like Fiverr.
 As much as we often get animated over the latter of these, I predict we will see a settling of tensions in the New Year as it becomes clear that each market is composed of distinct buyers and talent, and that while some crossover exists, it is only at the margins.
-The WalMart, Macy’s, Louis Vuitton analogies are somewhat trite, but not entirely without merit.
+The Walmart, Macy’s, and Louis Vuitton analogies are somewhat trite, but not entirely without merit.

 7.)
 Political VO will continue to experience an unprecedented boom in our current 24/7/365 election cycle.
 I’ve never seen an off-year as busy as 2017, and wherever you stand on the current Oval Office occupant, his presence will drive political VO business through the roof during the 2018 mid-terms.
 If you aren’t active in this genre, it is worth a serious look!